w3c/wcag3/guidelines/groups/policy-and-protection/information-privacy/notify-about-sensitive-information.md

 type: foundational
 ---

-When private or sensitive information is displayed, notify the user and provide a mechanism to hide the information.
+When private or sensitive information is displayed, notify the user and provide a :term[mechanism] to hide the information.